-The prerequisite is that the access role administrator is assigned to the user account you use to perform the actions on the device.
+• The access role administrator is assigned to the user account you use to perform the actions on the device.

 - □ Open the Basic Settings > Software dialog. - □ In the Software update frame, URL field, specify the URL for the device software image using the following format: